mugalan/intrinsic-rigid-body-control-estimation/README.md

 This is a compilation of a set of interactive notes and supplementary material for intrinsic PID control and DEKF for rigid body motion.

-The following repo contains a Lie-Group oriented treatment of classical mechanics and a set of python tools for simulating roigid body motion and the DEKF.
+As a supplement the following repo contains a Lie-Group oriented treatment of classical mechanics and a set of python tools for simulating roigid body motion and the DEKF.

 https://github.com/mugalan/classical-mechanics-from-a-geometric-point-of-view